bfeitknecht/vault/sem4/DMDB/VRL/DMDB-v-w03.md

 	- `OFFSET`
 	- `INNER JOIN`, `LEFT JOIN`, `RIGHT_JOIN`

 # Notes
-- `VIEW` captures data only at moment of creation
+- `VIEW` only captures state of data at moment of creation